Connect with others who understand.

 Narcolepsy Treatments

-Behavior changes, such as exercising regularly and taking strategically scheduled naps, may improve nighttime sleep.
-Learn more about narcolepsy treatment options.
+Lifestyle changes, such as exercising regularly, maintaining a sleep schedule, and taking strategically scheduled naps, may improve nighttime sleep.

-If you are experiencing excessive sleepiness during the day or any of the other symptoms mentioned in this article, talk to your doctor.
-Sleep apnea is curable, and there are many treatments to help manage narcolepsy symptoms.
+If you’re experiencing drowsiness during the day or other symptoms mentioned in this article, talk to your doctor.
+Sleep apnea is often very treatable.

 Do you have narcolepsy or sleep apnea or both?
 What was your diagnostic process like?
 How do you manage daytime sleepiness?
-Comment below and or start a conversation on MyNarcolepsyTeam.
+Comment below and or start a conversation on your Activities feed.

 A MyNarcolepsyTeam Member